Mike-Honey/hackathons/CSDC/README.md

 The Power BI data transformation approach used was to standardise the variations of column names presented into the survey's core list of signals, with attributes added to indicate the specific data source.
 Technical column names are translated into terms which are less likely to need interpretation by the audience.
 The source info for the column names was the "codebook" provided, with some transformation steps to achieve concise, yet easy-to-read attributes.

-For example the column **pct_cli_weighted** from files in the **smoothed** subfolder is presented as:
+For example the column **smoothed_pct_cli_weighted** is presented as attributes:
 - Signal: **COVID-19-like illness**
 - Is Weighted: **weighted**
 - Is Smoothed: **smoothed**

 This allows a minimal set of visualisation pages to cover all the complexity of the dataset.
 The audience can use interactive "Slicers" e.g. to instantly switch between smoothed and raw signal results, switch or compare Signals and so on.

+Some sets of the survey signals are understood to be ["Likert scale"](https://en.wikipedia.org/wiki/Likert_scale), and can be considered together.
+For example there are 4 questions that categorise whether the respondent is worried they are ill with COVID-19

 As the solution code settles, more of the historical data will be added.
 This solution will also be refreshed as further (more recent) data is released.